momobo/GetCleanDataPA/CodeBook.md

 * Angle_tBodyGyroMean-GravityMean
 * Angle_tBodyGyroJerkMean-GravityMean

-## transformations
+## Transformations
 All data are extracted from the original data set.
 Train and test have been merged.
 Activity and Subject have been read from their respective file and merged.

-The variable are the mean by Activity, Subject
+Mean by Activity, Subject have been used to summarize the data